henrik/remit/README.md

 #### Reload clients automatically

-To reload clients automatically when you push an update, change the version number in `config/application.rb`.
+To reload clients automatically when you deploy to Heroku, change the version number in `config/application.rb`.

+If you've set up a Heroku deploy webhook per the instructions above, it will be called after deploy and generate a Pusher WebSocket message with the new version number.
+That message causes clients to reload if they're running a different version.

 ## Use with Fluid.app